-New historic protections approved by a key panel Thursday would help spare many of Dinkytown's small, older buildings from demolition amid the University area's increasing development pressures.
+New historic protections approved by a key Minneapolis City Council panel Thursday would help spare many of Dinkytown’s small, older buildings from demolition amid the University area’s increasing development pressures.

-A proposed Dinkytown historic district is heading toward a final vote next month, about a year and a half after the City Council scuttled a controversial six-story hotel proposal on 4th Street.
+A proposed Dinkytown historic district is heading toward a final vote in July, about a year and a half after the City Council scuttled a controversial six-story hotel proposal on 4th Street.
 That project, coupled with other new apartments on the periphery of the Dinkytown core, ignited neighborhood fears about preserving the character of the area.

 There remains debate about where preservation is warranted, however, particularly as the city invites new development.
-One proposed historic district covered 29 structures erected from 1899 to 1972 -- the end of the Vietnam-era protests -- but that proved too expansive for some council members Thursday.
+One proposed historic district covered 29 structures erected from 1899 to 1972 — the end of the Vietnam-era protests — but that proved too expansive for some council members.

 “The critical time period for every individual is different and tends to coincide with the time in their lives when they were having fun, dating someone hot, smoking, staying up late,” Frey said.
 “That’s not history.
 That’s college.”

 The council saved some of that small-scale streetcar development back in 2014, when it protected the building housing Camdi restaurant and Mesa Pizza from the wrecking ball.

 The draft historic designation study says streetcars were integral to the creation of Dinkytown’s commercial district.

 “Dinkytown was a distinctive streetcar commercial hub, located at the intersection of two busy streetcar lines.
 The architecture and development of Dinkytown reflect that era, and much of its original integrity remains,” the study says.

 Many business and building owners have spoken out against designation, warning that it will stifle growth in this popular area.